-A financial asset is the one which has a value on its own.
+A financial asset is one that has value on its own.
 A financial asset is used to convert the asset into liquid cash.
 It can be anything from cash itself to stocks, bonds, etc. Short-term and long-term investments are also classified as financial assets.
 All fixed assets, current and operating assets fall under financial assets.
 Intangible assets do not come under this category.

 - For the proper flow of money, to understand the cash flow and expenses generated, it is very crucial that assets are classified since the classification gives a better understanding of which head incurs more expenses and generates more profits.

 - Classifying the assets into tangible and intangible, operating and non-operating and other types helps the firm to determine its solvency and risk.

 - Every types of assets serves a specific purpose.
 For example, the fixed asset cannot be sold in the times of financial crisis but current assets can be sold.
 Having knowledge of this essential for smooth running of the business and it also helps in making financial decisions.

 Here are different examples of types of assets that can be used in business or accounting

 - Short-term assets examples – An asset that is held for a year or less.
 Example – Current Inventory in hand which might get sold out over a year.
 Or market outstanding / receivables which have to be collected in the short term is also an example of asset.